maob84/lego-train-automation/README.md

 ## Raspberry Pi

 I just used an old (first generation) Raspberry Pi I found in my junk box.
 I downloaded an up-to-date Raspbian image (light version without desktop) and put it on an SD card.
 After adding a wifi USB stick I connected it to my local network.
+To check the pin configuration, I use the ``pinout´´ tool from the python-zero package.

 ## LM298